 In June 2018 we entered into a Master Services Agreement with FTL and Fount Service Corp., a wholly owned subsidiary of FTL (FSC).
 Dr. Kaldor, one of our directors and our former Chief Executive Officer, and Dr. Murphy, our current Chief Scientific Officer and formerly one of our directors, are officers and directors of FTL and FSC and are the majority owners of FTL.
 Pursuant to the terms of this agreement, FTL and FSC agreed to provide management services and other services to us, either directly or via arrangements with third parties.
 These services included research and development and general and administrative functions, such as finance, audit, accounting, human resources, technology, facilities, and other management services necessary for our operations.
 Under the agreement, we were also entitled to use hardware and computer systems and office space and other facilities provided by FTL and FSC.
 Services provided under the agreement were invoiced to us at cost plus five percent.
-We incurred expenses under the agreement of approximately \$3.1 million in 2018, \$4.9 million in 2019 and \$53,000 in 2020 for services provided under the agreement.
-FTL and FSC ceased providing any material services under this agreement in January 2020.
+We incurred expenses under the agreement of approximately \$3.1 million in 2018, \$4.9 million in 2019 and \$92,000 in 2020 for services provided under the agreement.
+FTL and FSC ceased providing any material services under this agreement in January 2020 and we terminated our agreement with FTL and FSC in November 2020.